Patient involved in a minor road traffic accident as a child in her hometown

 Dr SM Balaji, temporomandibular joint ankylosis surgeon, examined the patient.
 He then obtained imaging studies including a 3D CT scan.
 The patient also demonstrated a significantly skewed occlusal cant.

 The patient was informed her altered taste sensation was from facial nerve damage.
-This had been caused at her previous surgery.
+This had been caused by her previous surgery.
 He advised that the patient undergo left TMJ gap arthroplasty with interpositioning of temporalis muscle.

 This would be followed six months later by unilateral mandibular distraction and Le Fort I surgery.
 He also advised advancement genioplasty for overall good cosmetic results.
 The patient and her parents consented to the treatment plan and the patient had successful release of her joint ankylosis.
 They now present for the second stage of surgery.